AntonBrekke/Code-resume/README.md

 # Code resume
+This README contains descriptions and information of the files in this repostitory.
+For the C++-files, more detailed README-files is contained in each project.

 ## C++
  All C++-files where made in collaberation with a group during the FYS3150-course taken at UiO.